andyste1/SpecCore/README.md

     new HelloWorld(this);

+(Remember to comment out any other "new...;" lines in the constructor otherwise this won't work).

-And that's it!
-Run the app and you should see our "Hello World!" message, and random asterisks that appear each time you hit the space bar.
+Compile and run the app and you should see our "Hello World!" message, and random asterisks that appear each time you hit the space bar.
 The engine also lets you resize the window using F6 & F7.

 ## Authors

 * **Andrew Stephens**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/andyste1/SpecCore/graphs/contributors) who participated in this project.

 ## License